By Ed Staskus

 “That’s where I live,” Ida repeated.

-When JT knocked on the door with Ida standing behind him, a woman answered.
+When JT knocked on the door with Ida standing behind him, a woman wearing an apron answered.

-“Can I help you? she asked until she saw Ida.
+“Can I help you? she asked until she spotted Ida.
 “Where did you find her?”

 “Trying to cross Route 6,” he said.

 “Do you know where lives now.”